TheSoftwareHouse/rad-modules-docs/docs/security-swagger.md

 ---
-id: security-endpoints
+id: security-swagger
-title: Security service endpoints
+title: Security service swagger
 ---

 ## How to communicate with Security service: